stan-dev/shinystan/README.md

     `devtools::install_github("stan-dev/shinystan", build_vignettes = TRUE)`

-To take advantage of all the features in the shinystan package, it is also recommended to install the [shinyapps](https://github.com/rstudio/shinyapps) package.
+To take advantage of all the features in the **shinystan** package, it is also recommended to install the [rsconnect](https://github.com/rstudio/rsconnect) package.
 You can do this by running

-    devtools::install_github("rstudio/shinyapps")
+    devtools::install_github("rstudio/rsconnect")

 ### About ShinyStan